breakwaterlabs/silo-log-pull/docs/example_configs/README.md

 To use an example configuration:

+1. Navigate to the `app/` directory: `cd app`
-1. Copy the example directory contents to your `data/` directory
+2. Copy the example configuration files to your `data/` directory (which already exists)
-2. Edit `silo_config.json` to set your organization name
+3. Edit `silo_config.json` to set your organization name
-3. Add your API token to `token.txt` (if downloading from API)
+4. Add your API token to `token.txt` (if downloading from API)
-4. Add your seccure passphrase to `seccure_key.txt` (if using decryption)
+5. Add your seccure passphrase to `seccure_key.txt` (if using decryption)
-5. Run the script
+6. Run the script

 ## Available Examples